 Limited Purpose FSA

 The Limited Purpose FSA allows you to set aside money from your paycheck on a pretax basis to pay for out-of-pocket dental and vision costs (See eligible expenses).
-The exception to this is when your earnings are from an after tax source, such as a stipend.
-In that case your Limited Purpose FSA deductions will be made on an after tax basis, not a pre-tax basis.
-You can use your Limited Purpose FSA to pay dental and vision expenses for you, your spouse, or your qualified tax dependents, even if they are not enrolled in your PEBB medical or dental plan.
+The exception to this is when your earnings are from an after-tax source, such as a stipend.
+In that case your Limited Purpose FSA deductions will be made on an after-tax basis, not a pre-tax basis.
+You can use your Limited Purpose FSA to pay dental and vision expenses for you, your spouse, or your qualified tax dependents, even if they are not enrolled in your PEBB medical, dental or vision plan.

 It is intended for employees enrolled in a consumer-directed health plan (CDHP) with a health savings account (HSA).
 By providing pretax funds for dental and vision expenses, it allows you to further reduce taxable salary and save more of your HSA funds for medical expenses.
 If you are not enrolled in a CDHP, the Medical FSA may be a better fit for you.